 In addition to the disadvantages of salary sacrifice contributions to super, there are also risks associated with salary sacrificing to super.

 Non-Payment of Salary Sacrifice Contributions

 Despite penalties for employers that fail to make required contributions to super on behalf of their employees, non-payment of super remains a risk.

-It is important that you understand the salary sacrifice amount that has been agreed upon with your employer.
+It is important to understand the salary sacrifice amount which has been agreed upon with your employer.